elin-moco/ble-serialport/Readme.md

 ```

-And you'll see the LED blinks once you have the webapp(page) opened.
+And you should see the LED blinks once you have the webapp(page) opened.

 # Support